 Grab your New Paper Bases here!
 PRINT!
 ENJOY!

-These instructions can also be found in the Battlelund Rulebook, available from our Shop.
+These instructions can also be found in the Battlelund Rulebook, available from our Shop on Wargame Vault.

 Got an army?
 Ready to play?
 First you’ll need bases!
 We recommend paper backed foam board as base material.
 It is economical, readily available, and our miniatures look great on it (with or without base covers)!
 Foam board can be found in 20 x 30 inch sheets wherever you buy your office or school supplies.